LECRCT/website/_pages/research.md

 We are currently interested in the physical chemistry and electrochemistry of liquid electrolytes used in electrochemical devices and hydrometallurgical applications.
 These can range from non-aqueous solvents (such as carbonates and ethers) to aqueous electrolytes with conventional salts or acids.

-Examples of interest include tying freezing point of liquid electrolytes as a function of composition and temperature, as well as the solubilty limits, to nanoscopic thermodynamics and molecular and ionic interactions.
+Subjects of interest include tying the freezing point of liquid electrolytes as a function of composition and temperature, as well as the solubilty limits, to nanoscopic thermodynamics and molecular and ionic interactions.